Estimated in-service date: 2021

-Electricity is currently provided to communities on the east side of the Bayfield Peninsula via a single existing 34.5 kilovolt transmission line that was built between 1957 and 1971 (46 to 60 years old).
-The existing line connects the Gingles Substation south of Ashland and the Cornucopia Substation.
+Electricity is currently provided to communities on the east side of the Bayfield Peninsula via a single existing 34.5 kilovolt transmission line that was built between 1957 and 1971 (47 to 61 years old).
 Any failure on the line south of Bayfield or Washburn results in power outages to those communities as there is not a back-up transmission line in the area.
 The existing system experiences low voltages during peak usage days.
 The proposed Bayfield Second Circuit Project would increase reliability and solve voltage concerns by providing an additional source of electricity to the area.
-This second source of power helps ensure that power remains on should the existing transmission line be damaged or require maintenance.
+This second source of power also helps ensure electricity remains on should the existing transmission line be damaged or require maintenance.
+In addition, this project will strengthen the overall system in the area and allow Xcel Energy to rebuild the remainder of the 34.5 kV system on the Bayfield peninsula with minimal outages to customers.